Screening + Star Party

-Ballroom Marfa is pleased to present a free screening of Patricio Guzmán’s Nostalgia for the Light at the McDonald Observatory.
-The film will be complemented by free entry to the evening’s Star Party and a chance to learn more about the McDonald Observatory’s participation in the Giant Magellan Telescope.
+Ballroom Marfa presented a free screening of Patricio Guzmán’s Nostalgia for the Light at the McDonald Observatory.
+The film was complemented by free entry to the evening’s Star Party and a chance to learn more about the McDonald Observatory’s participation in the Giant Magellan Telescope.

 At 10,000 feet above sea level between the Chilean coast and the Andes Mountain Range, the Atacama Desert is one of the driest places on earth with some of the darkest and clearest skies.
 These conditions, in part shared by the Chihuahuan Desert, attract astronomers from all over the world.
 Guzmán’s film, set in the Atacama, simultaneously documents astronomers’ quest for distant galaxies and a group of womens’ poignant search for the remains of their relatives disappeared during Augusto Pinochet’s brutal dictatorship.

-The screening will be paired with an opportunity to learn more about the Giant Magellan Telescope and the complementary science being performed at the Observatory that will impact the deepest levels of discovery science in astronomy.
+The screening was paired with an opportunity to learn more about the Giant Magellan Telescope and the complementary science being performed at the Observatory that will impact the deepest levels of discovery science in astronomy.

 This program is made possible by the generous support of The Brown Foundation, Inc.; City of Marfa; National Endowment for the Arts; Texas Commission on the Arts; Ballroom Marfa Board of Trustees; and Ballroom Marfa members.

 In-kind support provided by The University of Texas at Austin McDonald Observatory and Icarus Films.

 Special thanks to Taft Armandroff, Lisa Gandy, Patricio Guzmán, Livia Bloom Ingram, Virginia Lebermann, Carolyn Porter, Katie Smithers, Laura Thoms, and the Visitor’s Center staff at The University of Texas at Austin McDonald Observatory.